trombonist.composer.educator

 Hailed by Slide Hampton as “an important future voice in jazz trombone” and “modern, forward thinking, and powerfully melodic” by JazzEd, Nick Grinder is a versatile trombonist and low brass musician in New York City.

-In the jazz world, he has performed in the Grammy award winning big bands of Arturo O'Farrill, Alan Ferber, Darcy James Argue, John Daversa, and the Mambo Legends, and has recorded as a sideman on over 20 jazz albums.
-He has released two albums of original compositions, Farallon and Ten Minutes, which have been described as "joyful yet intricate" by Jazziz, "highly imaginative and genuinely sincere" by Just Jazz, and having an "unassuming potent beauty" by All About Jazz.
+In the jazz world, he has performed in the Grammy award winning big bands of Arturo O'Farrill, Alan Ferber, Darcy James Argue, John Daversa, and the Mambo Legends, and has recorded as a sideman on over 40 albums.
+He has released two records of original compositions, Farallon and Ten Minutes, which have been described as "joyful yet intricate" by Jazziz, "highly imaginative and genuinely sincere" by Just Jazz, and having an "unassuming potent beauty" by All About Jazz.
 He has performed internationally with various jazz groups in North and South America, Europe, Africa, and Asia.

 From 2007-2011, Nick studied at Cal State Northridge in Los Angeles with jazz virtuoso Bob McChesney and studio stalwart Andy Malloy, and in 2011 he made the move to New York City, where he was offered full scholarship to NYU.
 At NYU he was an adjunct faculty member during his pursuit of a master’s degree, teaching both private trombone lessons and jazz ensemble classes.